 - Every car manufacture may market their own variant, but they all meet the Qi standard.
 If your smartphone is compatible, then you can charge it without any problem.

 There are all sorts of general tips going around to prolong the lifespan of (smartphone) batteries.
 For instance, fully charging and emptying is not recommended and you have to keep an eye on the ambient temperature.

 There are also a number of specific points worth noting when charging your smartphone in the car.

 - Have you plugged your smartphone charger into the cigarette lighter?
 Don’t forget to unplug it promptly if you are in a traffic jam and you have switched off your engine.
-In small and older cars, problems starting off again may occur after just half an hour.
+In small cars and/or with old batteries, you may have problems starting off again after just half an hour – especially in the winter.

-- Make sure that the charging cables that you use to plug into the USB port, for instance, are in good condition.
+- Make sure that the charging cables that you use to plug into the USB port, for instance, are in good condition and of good quality.
+An option that is always safe: use charging cables of the same brand as your smartphone, rather than a cheaper alternative from a generic manufacturer.
 That way, you can be certain that the current that your phone can cope with is respected and your smartphone won’t be overloaded.

 - Read the manufacturer’s instructions for use carefully, because every battery operates slightly differently.
 In addition, only use the original charger.
 After all, it was developed specifically for your device, so you can be sure that you are charging your device in the best possible way.